What is a content creator exactly?

 Their content doesn’t convert.
 It’s nothing but mere words with no marketing powers or the ability to move prospects to the next stage of the customer journey.

-Having a good content creator in your corner will give your content marketing that oomph to reach the next level.
+Having a good content creator in your corner will give your content marketing the oomph to reach the next level.

 In this post, I’ll define a content creator, describe content creation duties, and give you tips on how to become a superb one.
 Whether you want to understand the content creation process or become a content creator, this guide will be super helpful.